What is Crop rotation ?

 Swedes

-Each year, if you are planting a veg from one of above groups, it needs to be planted in a different bed from the previous year.
-The best way is to draw a plan/take photos and compare it with last year to make sure the crops are rotated.
-Salad vegetables should also be planted in a different bed each year.
+Each year, if you are planting a veg from one of the above groups, it needs to be planted in a different bed from the previous year.
+To ensure crop rotation, draw a plan or take photos and compare to last year's.
+Salad vegetables should be planted in a different bed each year.
 A plan helps to decide how many of each veg to grow and track the crop rotation from year to year.
-By moving the crops around you will reduce the incidence of disease, which can be a problem when growing vegetables, particularly in wet summers.
+By moving the crops around, you will reduce the incidence of disease, which can be a problem when growing vegetables, particularly in wet summers.

 When planning the veg plot, don't discount last year's seeds.
-Seed is increasingly expensive and for some vegetables such as courgettes, a couple of plants are often enough, and often last year's seeds will be viable and it is always worth trying to germinate from the previous year's seed.
-It varies from seed type to see type.
-Ideally if you are storing seed over the winter put in a cool place in airtight tin, the fridge is ideal if not a cool garage.
+Seed is increasingly expensive and for some vegetables such as courgettes, a couple of plants are often enough.
+Last year's seeds may well be viable and it is always worth trying to germinate from the previous year's seed, even if past "the sow by date."
+Ideally, if you are storing seed over the winter put in a cool place in airtight tin, the fridge is ideal if not a cool garage.